Last Updated: february 2026

 Maintenance & Long-Term Care

-- Inspect posts and panels annually.
+- Inspect posts and panels annually, especially at ground level where moisture lingers.

-Pro Scenario: Coastal Fence
+Real-World Scenario: Coastal Fence

 Preventive Checklist – Advanced